robole/vscode-profile-status/README.md

 Perhaps, this extension is not included in your current profile.
 Run the command **`Profiles: Show contents...`** to check.

-The item may have been forced out (not enough room), or hidden!
-Right-clicking on the status bar shows a complete list of status bar items, and if they are enabled or not.
+The item may have been forced out (not enough room), or it is hidden/disabled!
+Right-clicking on the status bar shows a complete list of status bar items, and shows if they are enabled or not.
+You can disable other items if the status bar is crowded.

 ### Does this extension support multi-root workspaces?